 Modern commerce demands convenient parking solutions.
 Operations ranging from manufacturing and distribution hubs supplying goods to data centers securing informational assets need to have parking available for employees and guests.

 Yet, the layout and location of many parking areas create natural opportunities for thieves.
-Isolated stairwells, dark corners, and remote spaces provide security challenges and weaknesses for criminals to exploit.
+Isolated stairwells, dark corners, and remote spaces create security weaknesses for criminals to exploit.
 Understanding the importance of parking lot security and how to maximize it helps your business reduce its risk exposure.

 The Importance of Parking Lot Theft Prevention